BRONZE SCULPTURE WITH CLOCK. BRONZE, STONE. COUPIER FILA Y PROVART. PARIS, FRANCE, LATE 19TH CENTURY.

 Reference: ZF1434

 Clock with sculpture.
 Bronze, stone.
-Coupier Fila and Provart, Paris, France, late 19th century.
-Bronze sculpture depicting a boy sitting on a rock formation, raising one bare foot just above a crab raising its claws.
-It features a carved stone and gilded bronze base (in the form of classicist elements such as ribbons, garlands, etc.) on which there is a wind-up clock with a white dial and blue Roman numerals for the hours and Arabic numerals and black numerals every five minutes.
-The clock also bears the inscription "Coupier Fila et Provart/ a Paris/ 100 Rue Amelot."
-Coupier Fila and Provart was a firm dedicated to the manufacture of clocks and bronze elements (sculptures, appliqués, etc.) located in Paris towards the end of the 19th century.
-The Paris-style machinery featured on the piece bears a stamp on the bronze that reads "medaille de bronze / J. Marti et Cie.", a reference to another well-known watchmaking firm active in Paris (France) in the second half of the 19th century.
-The name "August Moreau" is engraved on the rock formation on which the child sits, after whom the sculpture is inspired.
-Auguste Moreau (Paris, 1834–1917) was born in Paris, the son of Jean-Baptiste Moreau, also a sculptor, painter, and draftsman, with whom he began his training.
-He furthered his studies at the École des Beaux-Arts, which produced famous artists such as Henri Matisse and the sculptor Georges Gimel.
-His works were first exhibited in 1861, and he soon became a well-known artist.
-He developed a special style of filigree figures, highly detailed figures and busts.
+Coupier Fila and Provart, Paris, France, towards the end of the 19th century.
+A bronze sculpture depicting a child seated on a rock formation, raising one bare foot directly above a crab with its claw raised.
+It features a carved stone and gilded bronze base (decorated with classical elements such as ribbons, garlands, etc.) on which sits a wind-up clock with a white dial and Roman numerals for the hours in blue, and Arabic numerals in black every five units for the minutes.
+The inscription "Coupier Fila and Provart/ to Paris/ 100 Rue Amelot" is also visible.
+Coupier Fila et Provart was a firm dedicated to the manufacture of clocks and bronze objects (sculptures, wall sconces, etc.) located in Paris towards the end of the 19th century.
+The Paris-style movement of the piece bears a stamp on the bronze that reads “medaille de bronze / J. Marti et Cie.,” referring to another well-known watchmaking firm active in Paris (France) in the second half of the 19th century.
+The name “August Moreau,” who inspired the sculpture, is engraved on the rock formation where the child sits.
+Auguste Moreau (Paris, 1834–?, 1917) was born in Paris, the son of Jean-Baptiste Moreau, also a sculptor, painter, and draftsman, with whom he began his training.
+He furthered his studies at the École des Beaux-Arts, the school that produced famous artists such as Henri Matisse and the sculptor Georges Gimel.
+His works were first exhibited in 1861, and he soon became a renowned artist.
+He developed a distinctive style of filigree figures, highly detailed figurines and busts.
 Weight: 50.3 kg.

 · Size: 35x37x92 cms.